In this lecture note, we are going to discuss 7 topics, which is outlined as follows:

 Countable additivity

-By the operation of set, and the disjointness of we have
+By the operation of set, and the disjointness of

 and finally by the countable additivity, we have